hxida/hxida/README.md

 ## Greetings 👋

-Name's Doe, I'm an Aviation enthusiast while Studying to become an Airline Pilot, A programmer as a hobby and a Musician.
+Name's Doe, I'm an aviation enthusiast currently studying to become an airline pilot.
+In addition, I pursue programming as a hobby and have a passion for music.
-I also sometimes sing for the local bands so, my singing might be layin somewhere around the internet.
+I occasionally perform as a vocalist for local bands, so some of my recordings may be available somewhere on the internet.

 ## Active Stuff 🖥️
-- Custom HaxeFlixel Build.
-(Heavily paused on this)
+- Developing a custom HaxeFlixel build (currently on hold).
-- Music Producing for singles n albums.
+- Producing music for singles and albums.
-- Interestingly working on building a couple of Linux Distro's.
-(Personal one's are not included)
+- Working on the development of several Linux distributions (excluding personal projects).
-- Learning Cybersecurity.
+- Studying cybersecurity.

 ## Social Media 🔎
 ### Music n stuff